BL0CK-X/theblockchainapi-swift-wrapper/docs/ProjectAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import theblockchainapi

-let UNKNOWN_PARAMETER_NAME = TODO //  | The ID of the project.
+let projectId = "projectId_example" // String | The ID of the project.
 Created and returned when a project is created.

-// Get deployment status ProjectAPI.getProjectDeploymentStatus(UNKNOWN_PARAMETER_NAME: UNKNOWN_PARAMETER_NAME) { (response, error) in
+// Get deployment status ProjectAPI.getProjectDeploymentStatus(projectId: projectId) { (response, error) in
     guard error == nil else {
         print(error)
         return